LOADING

 Third, Congress has given Ellis the electricity to provide people like Manafort with a wreck; however, it has denied him that power while the defendant is accused of many blue-collar crimes.
 Last year, Ellis sentenced a 37-year-old guy named Frederick Turner to 40 years in federal jail for methamphetamine distribution.
 He had no preference: Congress passed legal guidelines making 40 years the required minimum sentence.

 Fifth, money drives cases.
-Manafort’s criminal defense value extra than most defendants make in a lifetime.
+Manafort’s criminal defense value is more than most defendants make in a lifetime.
 Money can’t buy freedom—Manafort’s cash couldn’t stop him from more than one conviction because the federal authorities’ electricity is overwhelming even to a multimillionaire.
 But money buys strong protection with the sources it needs.
 An extraordinarily skilled, certified defense crew with plenty of time makes a profound difference at each case level.
-Even when rich humans get convicted, money helps get them the best plea offers, the maximum persuasive sentencing presentations, and often the most lenient sentences.
+Even when rich humans get convicted, money helps get them the best plea offers, the most persuasive sentencing presentations, and often the most lenient sentences.

 Elizabeth Coleman